 As always, you can send us questions at email@example.com.
 There's also now a YouTube channel where you can subscribe to all upcoming Firewall & Iceberg videos, at https://www.youtube.com/show/firewalliceberg.

 A quick review of last night's "Extant" coming up just as soon as I'm interested in Neanderthals...

 Four new scripted shows debut tonight: two dramas on USA ("Rush" at 9, "Satisfaction" at 10), two comedies on FX ("Married" at 10, "You're the Worst" at 10:30).
 I loved none of them, but found enough interesting ideas, and enough overlap between several of them, to consider some kind of combined review.

-A review of tonight's "Tremé" coming up just as soon as we're on the same bowling team...
+A quick review of tonight's "The Bridge" coming up just as soon as we're on the same bowling team...